Donkey Kong (1981 video game): Development

 Nintendo of America was founded in 1980 with minor success at importing its parent's arcade cabinets from Japan.
-In early 1981, its president Minoru Arakawa bet the small startup company on a major order of 3,000 Radar Scope.
-Its poor reception in America filled a warehouse with 2,000 unsold Radar Scope machines, so Arakawa requested that the parent company president Hiroshi Yamauchi send a conversion kit of new game software.
+In early 1981, its president Minoru Arakawa bet the small startup company on a major order of 3,000 Radar Scope games.
+Its poor reception in America filled a warehouse with 2,000 unsold Radar Scope machines, so Arakawa requested that the parent company president (and his father-in-law) Hiroshi Yamauchi send a conversion kit of new game software.
 Yamauchi polled the company's entire talent pool for fresh game design concepts to save the distressed startup.
 This yielded Shigeru Miyamoto's debut as lead game designer of his Donkey Kong concept, and Yamauchi appointed head engineer Gunpei Yokoi as project supervisor with a budget of $267,000 according to Miyamoto.

 Ikegami Tsushinki was subcontracted for some of the development, with no role in the game's creation or concept, but to provide "mechanical programming assistance to fix the software created by Nintendo".
-Nintendo instructed Ikegami to produce a program according to its instructions and put it onto read-only memory (ROM) chips on printed circuit boards (PC boards).
+Nintendo instructed Ikegami to produce a program according to its instructions and put it onto read-only memory (ROM) chips on printed circuit boards.
 This later led to mutual lawsuits in 1983, as Ikegami asserted ownership over Donkey Kong which Nintendo denied as Ikegami was a subcontractor who had already been paid.
 Game Machine called it "simply a nuisance tactic" on the part of Ikegami.